Indian shares fall on lack of positive triggers; TCS earnings awaited

 “Global markets after a good long rally are resting now and shall remain in consolidation range & volatile in short term”, Sharma added.

-Investors are expecting a robust June-quarter earnings from software services heavyweight Tata Consultancy (TCS.NS).
-The Nifty IT index (.NIFTYIT) was the only major sub-index to close in positive territory
+Investors are expecting a robust June-quarter earnings from software services heavyweight Tata Consultancy.
+The Nifty IT index was the only major sub-index to close in positive territory

-The Nifty Auto index (.NIFTYAUTO) and the Nifty Bank index (.NSEBANK) were among the top losers on Thursday, falling 0.91% and 1.39%, respectively.
+The Nifty Auto index and the Nifty Bank index were among the top losers on Thursday, falling 0.91% and 1.39%, respectively.

 Our Standards: The Thomson Reuters Trust Principles.